ryukau/VSTPlugins/docs/manual/IterativeSinCluster/IterativeSinCluster_en.md

 :   When checked, change delay time relative to note frequency.

 ## Change Log
+- 0.1.17
+  - Fixed crash on Linux.
+  - Fixed BarBox to receive shift key.
+- 0.1.17
+  - Fixed `equalTemperament` default display value from 11 to 12.
+Display parameter name is `ET`.
 - 0.1.16
   - Fixed the condition of acceptable channel count.
 This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.15